American Association of School Librarians: Affiliate Assembly

 Since 1977, the AASL Affiliate Assembly has provided a way for school library professionals in each state to relay their concerns to the AASL Board of Directors.
 The assembly is made up of two representatives, also called delegates, from each affiliated state organization.
 These affiliated organizations include regional and state school library associations.
 Delegates are usually the presidents or other officers of the affiliated organizations they represent.
 Delegates alert the Board of both good and bad in the field through a concerns and commendations process.
 Statements of Commendation are intended to provide worthy programs with accolades at the national level.
 Recent Statements of Concern range from improving communication with other divisions within ALA to monitoring the increasing number of public libraries managing school libraries.
 Statements of Concern are not abstract creations.
 They are focused concerns that must include a doable plan of action.

 Publications

 AASL publishes standards for school libraries that provide benchmarks and insight into the indicators for each standard.
 Its various publications assist in helping school librarians establish effective library programs that meet the needs of the changing school library environment.
 These titles include its journal Knowledge Quest and an open-access online research journal School Library Research.

+National School Library Standards for Learners, School Librarians, and School Libraries was issued in 2018.